 Once you've completed your edits in all three emails, go ahead and activate your campaign:

 Lastly, you’ll want to make sure your workflow is ready to activate.
 To do that, double check your workflow to-do list.
-This list will alert you to anything that is left outstanding in order for your workflow to function properly.
+That list keeps track of any outstanding items you'll need to complete before the workflow can function properly.
 This might be anything from setting up your Shopify and Facebook Custom Audiences integrations to activating your email campaigns.

 Here’s a short video with more information: